nate200/shortest_path_python/README.md

 # shortest_path_python

-A Python project to find the shortest path from 2 nodes in a bi-direction graph from a csv file
+A Python project for solving the shortest path between 2 nodes in a bi-direction graph from a csv file

 # How to use
 The code can be run from a terminal with this command: